Flood Warning issued for Johnson, Washington, Wilkinson by NWS - NewsBreak

 Flood Warning issued for Johnson, Washington, Wilkinson by NWS

-Effective: 2021-10-12 03:31:00 EDT Expires: 2021-10-12 17:12:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-10-12 11:54:00 EDT Expires: 2021-10-12 17:12:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at weather.gov/atlanta.
-Target Area: Johnson; Washington; Wilkinson The Flood Warning is cancelled for the following rivers in Georgia Little Ocmulgee River near Scotland affecting Wheeler and Telfair Counties.
-The Flood Warning continues for the following rivers in Georgia Ocmulgee River near Hawkinsville affecting Pulaski and Bleckley Counties.
+Target Area: Johnson; Washington; Wilkinson The Flood Warning continues for the following rivers in Georgia Ocmulgee River near Abbeville affecting Dodge, Wilcox and Telfair Counties.
+Ocmulgee River near Hawkinsville affecting Pulaski and Bleckley Counties.
 Oconee River near Dublin affecting Wilkinson, Laurens, Washington and Johnson Counties.
 Oconee River near Oconee affecting Wilkinson, Washington and Johnson Counties.
-Ocmulgee River near Abbeville affecting Dodge, Wilcox and Telfair Counties.
-The Flood Warning is now in effect until late this afternoon The Flood Warning continues for the Oconee River near Oconee. * Until late this afternoon. * At 3:15 AM EDT Tuesday the stage was 19.2 feet. * Flood stage is 17 feet. * Minor flooding is occurring. * Forecast...The river will fall below flood stage late this morning. * Impact...At 19 feet, The water level begins to flood the dirt parking lot area near the Old Balls Ferry Road boat ramp...just upstream and rightbank from the Georgia Highway 57 bridge.
-Minor flooding continues and spreads further into the woodlands near the river.alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Oconee River near Oconee. * Until late this afternoon. * At 11:30 AM EDT Tuesday the stage was 18.2 feet and falling. * Flood stage is 17 feet. * Minor flooding is occurring and is forecast. * Forecast...The river is expected to fall below flood stage late this afternoon and continue falling to 4.3 feet Sunday morning. * Impact...At 18 feet, The water level begins to flood portions of the dirt parking lot area near the Old Balls Ferry Road boat ramp...just upstream and rightbank from the Georgia Highway 57 bridge.
+Minor flooding continues in the woodlands near the river.alerts.weather.gov

 Comments / 0